 Does your family have any history of disease?

 When did puberty start for both parents?

-How went the delivery of your child?
+How was the delivery of your child?

-Is your child's maturation showing any correlations?
+Is your child's growth showing any correlations?

 What is the typical diet of your child?